Vorvaň: History

 During 2013 Vorvaň were actively playing local shows, sharing stage with such bands as Napalm Death, Extreme Noise Terror.
 In October the band releases a digital EP In Gloom consisting of four new songs where they presented much more aggressive and solid sound.
 Their music became even more experimental and chaotic.
 Next year Vorvaň opened their new recording studio, went on their first headlining European tour.
-Later Zakk Hemma replaced Alexey Merganov as a drummer and Vorvaň focused on writing a material for the new full-length album, rarely playing shows with Converge, Kylesa, Architects.

 Whole 2015 was spent on new material and experiments with recording and finally Vorvaň finished working on their first longplay album Once Love Was Lost which was mixed and mastered by American producers Kurt Ballou (Converge) and Brad Boatright (From Ashes Rise).
 In September 2016 Vorvaň premiered the new song "The Black Kaleidoscope" featuring guest vocals of Armin Schweiger (Afgrund/Distaste) and quickly followed with their new official music video release on the song "When Serpent Strikes First".
-On October 5, new song "Sirens" became exclusively available for digital streaming that made the upcoming album highly anticipated worldwide.
+On 5 October, new song "Sirens" became exclusively available for digital streaming that made the upcoming album highly anticipated worldwide.
 This song features guest appearance of Meghan O'Neil known as a vocalist for San Francisco-based Punch and Super Unison.

 Once Love Was Lost was officially released via German labels Wooaaargh and Darkened Days Records on double coloured vinyls.
 This press includes a 32-page booklet with the artwork done by Rotting Graphics and exclusively features Vorvaň's cover on the song "Struck a Nerve" originally performed by Machine Head.
 By the end of year the band went on short Russian tour.
 In an interview with Metal Hammer, vocalist Eli Mavrychev has revealed Vorvaň's plans to tour Europe and the UK in 2017.